-The largest Nordic country is also one of the top 3 exporters of music in the world, and has recently produced numerous succesful TV series and shows (especially in the Nordic Noir genre, but also game shows such as American Song Contest), movies, and video games.
+The largest Nordic country is also one of the top 3 exporters of music in the world (thanks to ABBA & co), and has recently produced numerous successful TV series and shows (especially in the Nordic Noir genre, but also game shows such as American Song Contest), movies, and video games.

 Despite a past filled with war-mongering Vikings and ambitious warrior kings (such as Gustavus Adolphus), Sweden has been known for being politically and militarily peaceful and neutral for over 200 years.
-However, due to the recent Russian invasion of Ukraine this neutrality might no longer be viable for the country, as Swedes are warming up to a NATO-membership more and more each day the Russian aggression drags on.
+However, due to the recent Russian invasion of Ukraine, Sweden has finally applied to become a NATO member along with its neighbor Finland (thus ending its period of neutrality).

-And there is no doubt that modern-day Swedes prefer to compete in sports over war, as the country has seen considerable success in many of the sports that are popular in Northern Europe, with both individual athletes and teams competing in the top globally speaking.
+And there is no doubt that modern-day Swedes prefer to compete in sports instead of war, as the country has seen considerable success in many of the sports that are popular in Northern Europe, with both individual athletes and teams competing in the top globally speaking.

-Since the 1960s Sweden has also been known for its open-arms immigration policies, taking in more immigrants per capita than any of its neighyboring Nordic countries.
-This policy has recently come into question by both voters and politicians, as the lack of integration has ignited cultural clashes within the country.
+Since the 1960s Sweden has also been known for its open-arms immigration policies, taking in more immigrants per capita than any of its neighboring Nordic countries.
+This policy has recently come into question by both voters and politicians though, as the lack of integration has ignited cultural clashes within the country.

 So yeah, that’s some of the things Sweden is known for, but as you can probably guess far from all.
 Feel like going a bit deeper still?